 - It is a way to learn more about myself.

-If I translate the above reasons to practical and very personal reasons than the picture becomes like this:
+If I translate the above reasons into practical and very personal reasons then the picture becomes like this:

 - We would like to be able to visit friends and family in Istanbul more frequently, but flying over there is costly.
 If I could make substantial residual income trading next to my day job I could afford some extra flights.